Raghavvram/notes/Virtualization/Para-Virtualization.md

 It's like providing a tailored suit for the OS, allowing it to work more seamlessly with the virtualized hardware.

-## compare and contrast virtualization and para-virtualization
+## Compare and contrast virtualization and para-virtualization

 | Feature             | Virtualization                         | Para-virtualization                     |